 - If a team member is prevented from performing, the District Karaoke representative must be contacted via email with the reason for substitutions.
 Substitutions may be considered for, but are not limited to, events resulting from the injury, sudden illness, family emergency, or work-related emergency of that team member.
 Should a substitution be approved, the substitute must perform the same song that the original performer planned to sing.

 - District Karaoke reserves the right to permanently ban songs once determined that no one can sing them well or they’re just too damn long and it’s just not worth the pain.
-For that reason, the following songs are currently banned: “Free Bird,” “Stairway to Heaven,” “Paradise by the Dashboard Light” and “My Heart Will Go On.”
+For that reason, the following songs are currently banned from both competitive play and open karaoke: “Free Bird,” “Stairway to Heaven,” “Paradise by the Dashboard Light” and “My Heart Will Go On.”

 - Scoring of District Karaoke performers is conducted using District Karaoke’s online voting system, unless otherwise determined.

-- In order to score a performer, the score must be present at the host venue.
+- Any individual wishing to cast a vote must be present at the host venue when casting their vote.

 - District Karaoke reserves the right to discount votes when necessary to maintain scoring integrity (e.g., eliminating multiple votes for the same team from the same person).